VoidVolker/reqs/README.md

     arguments: ['arg1', 'argN']
 }
 ```
-Or use in existing api instance immediatly whithout registration:
+Or use in existing api instance immediatly without registration:
 ```javascript
 var api = new Reqs()
 api.use(MyCoder, 'key', 'arg1', 'argN')